DaveBitter/graduation_internship/end_report.md

 At this point of the project handling the state of the application became troublesome.
 I was writing to much of the same code in different places.
 I decided to look into React Redux.
 Redux is a framework that allows you to have a single global state to hook all of your screens up to.

-I have always wanted to learn React Redux and this was the perfect usecase for it.
+I have always wanted to learn React Redux and this was the perfect use case for it.
 I managed to pick it up rather quickly with the help of a ViriCiti developer called Giuseppe Silleti.
 He explained some parts of Redux.
-After that I was able to use Redux throughout my app which made the app overal better.
+After that I was able to use Redux throughout my app which made the app overall better.

 ### Bulding the notification screens